Double Machine Learning for Time Series: Inference with Reverse Cross-fitting

 \section{Inference with Reverse Cross-fitting}

-Cross-fitting restores efficiency after sample splitting by alternating the roles of training and test sets.
-In i.i.d. settings, this is achieved through random partitioning.
+Cross-fitting restores efficiency after sample splitting by rotating training and test roles across folds.
+In i.i.d. settings this is achieved by random partitioning.
 However, random splitting is infeasible for time series because it breaks the temporal dependence structure.

-We propose the RCF method as an alternative CF strategy for time series, tailored to macroeconomic data.
-Rather than enforcing independence across folds, RCF exploits the time-reversibility of stationary processes to construct auxiliary and main samples that preserve the temporal structure while maximizing sample usage.
-This design avoids the truncation costs of NLO and provides an efficiency-preserving cross-fitting scheme.

-A stochastic process $X_t$ is time-reversible if, for any window length $D$, the joint distributions of $X_t = \{X_t,X_{t+1},\ldots, X_{t+D}\}$ and of its time-reversed version, $X'_t = \{X_{t+D},X_{t+D-1},\ldots, X_t\}$ are identical for all $t$.
-All stationary Gaussian processes, and nonlinear transformations of them, are time-reversible because their joint distributions depend only on the symmetric covariance function (\citealp{weiss1975time,hallin1988time}).\footnote{The PLR model allows nonlinear nuisance functions; under time reversibility, reversing the series does not affect the model parameters. \citet{cheng1999miscellanea} provides necessary and sufficient conditions for the reversibility of stationary linear processes without requiring higher-order moments, and \citet{tong2005time} extends these results to the multivariate case, covering many non-Gaussian stationary linear processes.
-Time reversibility is statistically testable.
-For zero-mean series, Ramsey’s test (\citealp{rothman1990characterization}) exploits the symmetry of differences of reversible processes by comparing sample bi-covariances at lag ($\tau$), i.e., $\gamma(\tau) = \{X^2_tX_{t-\tau}\}-\{X^2_{t-\tau}X_t\}$. \citet{martinez2018detection} propose the TiROP test, which relies on ordinal patterns and makes no moment assumptions.}
+We propose RCF as a time-series alternative tailored to macroeconomic data.
+RCF combines two features.
+The construction of auxiliary samples relies on time reversibility of stationary Gaussian processes, which exploits the use of time-reversed blocks for nuisance estimation; the absence of left-out blocks between auxiliary and main samples maximizes sample usage at moderate number of folds.
+For realistic macroeconomic samples, this design avoids the truncation costs of NLO.\footnote{A stochastic process $X_t$ is time-reversible if, for any window length $D$, the joint distributions of $X_t = \{X_t,X_{t+1},\ldots, X_{t+D}\}$ and of its time-reversed version, $X'_t = \{X_{t+D},X_{t+D-1},\ldots, X_t\}$ are identical for all $t$.
+All stationary Gaussian processes are time-reversible.
+Measurable transformations preserve reversibility because finite-dimensional distributions are determined by the symmetric covariance function (\citealp{weiss1975time,hallin1988time}).
+More generally, \citet{cheng1999miscellanea} gives necessary and sufficient conditions for reversibility of stationary linear processes without requiring higher-order moments, and \citet{tong2005time} extends the analysis to the multivariate case, covering many non-Gaussian stationary linear processes.
+Time reversibility is testable; see, for example, \citet{rothman1990characterization} and \citet{martinez2018detection}}

-\subsection{The mechanics of time-Reversed Cross-Fitting}
+\subsection{The mechanics of time-reversed Cross-Fitting}